cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### \_BoundarySurface, globalSolarIrradiance and daylightIlluminance

-The CityGML abstract class `_BoundarySurface` is extended by a number of Energy ADE attributes, in order in particular to store the incident global solar irradiances and the daylight illuminances available on each outside boundary surface of the building.
+The CityGML abstract class `_BoundarySurface` is extended by a number of Energy ADE attributes, in order to store construction information (`boundarySurfaceConstruction`) and refurbishment data (`refurbishmentMeasureOnBoundarySurface`).   the incident global solar irradiances and the daylight illuminances available on each outside boundary surface of the building.
 Moreover,  information about refurbishment measures on roof or facade can characterised the `_BoundarySurface` objects, in the same